coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 Error messages:

-.. exn:: Module/section @qualid not found
+.. exn:: Module/section @qualid not found.

 No module :n:`@qualid` has been required
 (see Section :ref:`compiled-files`).